Bhaskar-Madiredla/6Companies30Days/README.md

 3154.
 Find Number of Ways to Reach the K-th Stair
 845. Longest Mountain in Array
 1. K Sized Subarray Maximum(GFG)

+# day 7
+2385.
+Amount of Time for Binary Tree to Be Infected
+994. Rotting Oranges
+188. Best Time to Buy and Sell Stock IV